-- If we are to meet the challenges of sustainability, the role of the building professional must change. - We need to be concerned not just with inputs and outputs, but in-use outcomes. - We must close the feedback loop and initiate virtuous circles of rapid improvement, involving all players. - This is a systemic problem: the perspective must be wider than just buildings and construction. - Building performance in use needs to become an independent and properly-resourced knowledge domain, in the public interest.
+- If we are to meet the challenges of sustainability, the role of the building professional has to change. - The industry needs to focus not just on inputs and outputs, but in-use outcomes. - We must close the feedback loop and initiate virtuous circles of rapid improvement, involving all players. - This is a systemic problem: the perspective needs to be wider than buildings and construction alone. - Building performance in use needs to become an independent and properly-resourced knowledge domain, and managed in the public interest.

-This ought to have woken everybody up ... though I fear it is being interpreted far too narrowly
+This should have woken everybody up ... but I fear it is being interpreted far too narrowly